AssMonke/Robux-Tycoon/README.md

 Chrome Web Store Link: https://chrome.google.com/webstore/detail/robux-tycoon/mndnlmljfkffpdpokpdcgjechdeejghc?hl=en&authuser=0

+v0.3.0
+- total amount of robux gained per second added
+- remaining time until the next Sunday reset added
+- fix for robux elements not spawning on the second floor
+- chrome extension not updating should be fixed?
+- UI slightly rearranged
+- code enter box now has a smaller font size
+- new command added to be entered in the code box

 v0.2.0
 - robux clipping at the top of the screen fixed
 - click multiplier price now increases at a rate of 5x rather than 3.5x